 The 1911 sear spring is a flat leaf spring having three legs, that works as a return spring for the sear, disconnect and grip safety.
 When viewed from the rear, the leaf on the left works the sear, the leaf in the center works the disconnect and the leaf on the right works the grip safety.

 To test the setting of the leafs of the sear spring, Install only the trigger, magazine catch, disconnector, disconnector/ sear pin, sear spring and mainspring housing into your bare frame.
 Notice that when you pull on the trigger, you are feeling spring tension from the center or disconnector leg of the sear spring.

 Clamp the frame in your bench vise with the frame rails level with the top edges of the jaws.
 Use a Trigger Pull Gauge to measure the disconnector spring tension.
 Pull the Trigger Pull Gauge to the rear, until the disconnector just begins to move and read the Gauge.
 Adjust the tension of the center leg of the sear spring by bending the spring leaf above the pivot point at the mainspring housing.
 Bend the spring outward to create less spring pressure, bend it inward to create more spring pressure.

 When I bend the legs, I do it with my fingers, no pliers, vise or mechanical device.
 I make the bend over the length of the leaf and avoid making a kink.
 Before bending, I look at the sear spring from the left-hand side, so I can see the relationship between the left and center leafs.
 You might find it useful to take a cell phne picture showing the relationship between left & center leaves, each time you adjust.
 Bend a little and then compare.
-As soon as I can see a difference, I set the parts back up and retest the pull weight.
+As soon as I can see a difference, I set the parts back up in the frame and retest the pull weight.
 Repeat as needed.
 Be aware that if you overwork the spring by repeated or extreme bending, you can kill it as a good spring.